Nerve Supply Of Lower Limb Question And Answers

 Sciatic Nerve Clinical Anatomy

-• When a person sits on a hard surface for longer time, compression of sciatic nerve leads to paresthesia of lower limb known as sleeping foot
+• When a person sits on a hard surface for a longer time, compression of the sciatic nerve leads to paresthesia of the lower limb known as sleeping foot

-• When compression of nerve root of the sciatic nerve occurs, patient complains of shooting pain along the cutaneous distribution of sciatic nerve.
-The pain starts in the gluteal region, then back to the thigh, then the lateral side of leg, to the dorsum of foot.
+• When compression of the nerve root of the sciatic nerve occurs, the patient complains of shooting pain along the cutaneous distribution of the sciatic nerve.
+The pain starts in the gluteal region, then back to the thigh, then the lateral side of the leg, and to the dorsum of the foot.

 Question 5.
 Explain in detail about the common peroneal nerve under the headings—origin, root value, beginning, course, termination, branches, and innervations.